BalanFC/java-siddih-example/README.md

-# siddhi-sample
+# java-siddhi-example
-Sample on using Siddhi within a Java project with Maven
+Siddhi within a Java project with Maven (WSO2)

 ## System requirments
 To build Siddhi from the Source distribution, it is necessary that you have JDK version 8 or 11 and Maven 3.0.4 or later